HanleiZhang/MMLA/README.md

 | Communication Behavior |  Anno-MI (client)   | [Paper ](https://doi.org/10.3390/fi15030110)/ [GitHub](https://github.com/uccollab/AnnoMI) |          ICASSP 2022          |
 | Communication Behavior | Anno-MI (therapist) | [Paper](https://doi.org/10.3390/fi15030110) / [GitHub](https://github.com/uccollab/AnnoMI) |          ICASSP 2022         |

+### Release
-The raw text and videos of each dataset all released on [Huggingface](https://huggingface.co/datasets/THUIAR/MMLA-Datasets).
+The raw text and videos of each dataset all released on [Huggingface](https://huggingface.co/datasets/THUIAR/MMLA-Datasets) and [Google Drive](https://drive.google.com/drive/folders/1nCkhkz72F6ucseB73XVbqCaDG-pjhpSS?usp=sharing).

 Note that for MOSI, IEMOCAP, and IEMOCAP-DA datasets, we only provide the raw texts due to their restricted license.
 The raw videos of IEMOCAP can be downloaded from [here](https://sail.usc.edu/iemocap/iemocap_release.htm).
 The MOSI dataset cannot be released due to the privacy limitation as mentioned in [CMU-MultimodalSDK](https://github.com/CMU-MultiComp-Lab/CMU-MultimodalSDK).

 ## Evaluation Models